reasondigital/Shared-Service-Layer-Search/README.md

 Visit [http://localhost:5601](http://localhost:5601) in your browser to see if the Elasticsearch service is ready.
 If you see the "Kibana server is not ready yet" message, you may need to wait a few more minutes before checking again.

 ### Set up the Search Index
-While logged in to the webserver container, run the following to set up the search index:
+While logged in to the webserver container, run the following to set up the search indices:
 ```
 $ php artisan migrate && php artisan elastic:migrate
 ```

-Visit [http://localhost:5601/app/management/data/index_management/indices](http://localhost:5601/app/management/data/index_management/indices), the index management page in Kibana, in your browser to see if the Articles index has been created.
+Visit [http://localhost:5601/app/management/data/index_management/indices](http://localhost:5601/app/management/data/index_management/indices), the index management page in Kibana, in your browser to see if the indices have been created.

 You can then seed the database with a small set of faker-generated test data from the command line:
 ```